 Use only compatible metal fuel lines to avoid electrolysis when fuel lines must be buried.
-Use approved flexible fuel hose at the engine fuel supply and return fittings to isolate vibration.
+Use a flexible section of tubing between the engine and fuel supply line to provide vibration isolation.
 Refer to your generator set outline drawing for sizes and locations.